What is Gamification in Language Learning?

 FabuLingua: The Best Spanish Learning App for Kids

-Our "invisible learning" is a highly effective method that engages kids in games and stories, where they are transported to a fantasy world and learning happens subconsciously (invisibly).
+FabuLingua is a mobile game where kids “Play to Learn” new languages through interactive digital stories.
+FabuLingua’s "invisible learning" is a highly effective method that engages kids in games and stories, where they are transported to a fantasy world and learning happens implicitly and subconsciously (invisibly).

-It's like Duolingo for kids, but set in a much more immersive game that appeals to a child’s imagination rooted in comprehensible input..
+It's like Duolingo for kids, but set in a much more immersive game that appeals to a child’s imagination and is rooted in modern language-learning science of comprehensible input.

 Ready to gamify your child’s language learning?